All Over the Guy: Release

 All Over the Guy premiered in 2001, with a small band called Kara's Flowers on hand to perform at the after party.
 That band later changed its name to Maroon 5.

 Critical reception

 The film received mixed reviews from critics.
 Review aggregator Rotten Tomatoes reports that 43% out of 47 professional critics gave the film a positive review, with an average rating of 4.9/10.

 Kevin Maynard from Mr. Showbiz wrote “While both leads are appealing enough, it’s the stuff on the sidelines that keeps All Over the Guy entertaining.”
 Kevin Thomas of the Los Angeles Times wrote “A romantic comedy of wit and substance that actor-writer Dan Bucatinsky and director Julie Davis have moved gracefully from stage to screen with a change of title and sexual orientation.”

+Albert Nowicki of Queer.pl praised the movie, called it "a classic of LGBT cinema," and noted: "This is a film about the struggles of dating, challenging each other, about dealing with problems and escaping from them.
+All Over the Guy doesn't feature faultless heroes, nor does it have perfectly articulated, calculated speeches that sound artificially and kitschy — like 'I'm just a girl...' from Notting Hill.
+Instead, we are presented with rationally outlined characters openly discussing their weaknesses.
+Natural performances from the actors make it easy to identify with them."